stacksimplify/aws-eks-kubernetes-masterclass/03-Kubernetes-Pods-Deployments-Services-Namespaces/README.md

     - Pods
     - Deployments
     - Services
-- Scaling our Apps seamlessly
-- Rolling Updates to Apps
-- Rollback the updates to Apps

 ## Step-02: Create a Docker Image Locally & Push to Docker Hub
 - Navigate to folder **03-Kubernetes-Fundamentals\03-01-Kubernetes-Pods-Deployments-Services\kube-nginx** from course github content download.